wartomato/device_oneplus_common/README.md

-Common device tree for OnePlus devices
+Common device tree for OnePlus/Oppo devices

-Only contains Devicehandler now
+Contains the Devicehandler/Keyhandler for both manufacturers